gitesh21/NLP-sentiment-analysis/README.md

 # NLP-sentiment-analysis
-## As a part of fellowship.ai task, I have implemented a logistics regression modelto perform sentiment analysis using IMDB dataset
+### As a part of fellowship.ai task, I have implemented a logistics regression model to perform sentiment analysis with IMDB dataset as a foundational source.